 Experimental design

 In physiological systems, the different components operate as a network.
 They vary dynamically and co-vary with each other.
 Therefore, the comprehension of how the gender-specific physio-pathological pathways of the redox immune systems interfere with aging and lead to diseases can only be achieved through a system biology study.
-Due to the complexity of network biological systems this study requires the use of models of the redox immunological system which provide a framework for determining the outcome and significance of the numerous and simultaneous time-dependent and space-dependent network relationships[27,28].
+Due to the complexity of network biological systems, this study requires the use of models of the redox immunological system, which provide a framework for determining the outcome and significance of the numerous and simultaneous time-dependent and space-dependent network relationships[27,28].

 We designed an experimental approach based on the use of data-driven computational models of the redox immune response of the health and tumor states.
 The models were performed by using redox immunological molecules, phenotypic antigens cellular expression, genetic polymorphisms and clinical parameters.

-To evaluate the obtained results we worked on the assumption that the balance between the levels of IL2, IFN, IL4, IL6, IL10 and the TGFβ cytokine network , in the healthy subject state, are the biomarkers of the homeostasis of the Th1, Th2, Treg, Th9 or Th17 cell network and homeostasis of the immune response.
+To evaluate the obtained results, we worked on the assumption that the balance between the levels of IL2, IFN, IL4, IL6, IL10 and the TGFβ cytokine network , in the healthy subject state, is a biomarker of the homeostasis of the Th1, Th2, Treg, Th9 or Th17 cell network and homeostasis of the immune response.
 The cytokine receptors and cytokines used were sIL2R, sIL6R, IL2, IFN, IL4, IL6, IL10 and TGFβ.
 Levels of Trx1, RTrx1 and sCD30 were determined.
 Network activation was evaluated by including the serum levels of sIL2R and sIL6R, which were used as markers, in the network[28].

 Cytokine and cytokine receptor determination in serum